SadieDragon/TPR-Hints-Tool/log.md

 - Create a function to more easily modify and add buttons in the future (also DRY the code) - ``create_buttons`` in ``hints/tabs/options_tab.py``
     - This could be in ``__init__`` but I put it here for easier modifications.

+- Saving Prototyping:
+    - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)
+        - Try to get the tab.
+            - If success, set tab to the frame that is the tab
+            - If failure, set the tab to none
+        - If tab is none, move along.
+        - This could be done all within the try-except, but I wanna reduce nesting.
+New functions in the future?

+        - Textbox is easy. just, ``.get('1.0', END).strip()``, and done
+        - Checklist... oh boy
+            - So, that scrollable frame is packed as a ``canvas``, ``scrollbar``, and ``label`` object into a singular frame.

 - ...